Joker in other media: Batman: Arkham

-The Joker as depicted in the original Batman: Arkham trilogy.

 Mark Hamill reprises his role as the Joker in the main trilogy of the Batman: Arkham franchise while Troy Baker voices a younger version in the prequels Arkham Origins, Origins Blackgate, and Arkham Shadow.
 This depiction of the Joker has received widespread acclaim as critics have lauded the voice acting and the exploration of his rivalry with Batman.
 In 2011, the Joker won the Spike Video Game Awards' "Character of the Year" award for his role in Arkham City.